Measles – Diagnostic – PCR

 Complete all fields of the requisition form, including:

-- Indicate whether the local PHU was notified about the case
+4. Indicate whether the local PHU was notified of the case.

 For clinical specimens, label the specimen container(s) with the patient’s first and last name, date of collection, and one other unique identifier such as the patient’s date of birth or Health Card Number.
 For additional information see: Specimen Acceptance Criteria.